- Online Training

-After all, much – or all – of the resources the strength program is afforded will originate with the Athletic Director.
+After all, much – or all – of the resources the strength program is afforded will originate with the Athletic Directors.
 You know that saying, “Behind every successful man is a strong woman”?
 Well, the same be could be true here:

 In our case, we decided to interview 7 athletic directors that were recommended as being “above average” in supporting and building their high school strength program.
 We wanted to speak with them directly, hear their language and understand their thought processes behind their philosophy on strength and conditioning;